 Ann Arbor, MI 48109-1316.

-- Up to 60 credits may be transferred from other colleges and universities to count toward the 120 required for a UM degree.
-Two-year programs (community colleges) are an option for students who have fewer than 60 credits; once you have 60 credits we no longer accept cc transfer credit.
-Thirty of your last 60 credits must be taken in residence (on AA campus or a UM sponsored study abroad program).
+- Up to 60 credits may be transferred from other colleges and universities to count toward the 120 required for a U-M degree.
+Thirty of your last 60 credits must be taken in residence (on AA campus or a U-M sponsored study abroad program).
 Note that all pre-health prerequisite courses should be elected at a four-year institution.